jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

 > The Dungeon Kitchem and Dungeon Utility Room in the basement of Castle de Appelli.
-Please note the pipes.
+Please note the pipes!

 With the unique architecture of this beautiful home—we had access to a plethora of sources for inspiration.